-Rural spend is defined as spend undertaken 60 miles outside of the county boundaries of Santa Fe and Bernalillo.
-The 5% uplift in credit amount aims to encourage more filming and production outside Albuquerque and Santa Fe to spread the economic impact of production across New Mexico.
+Uplift Zone spend is defined as spend undertaken 60 miles outside of the city halls of Santa Fe and Albuquerque.
+The 10% uplift in credit amount aims to encourage more filming and production outside Albuquerque and Santa Fe to spread the economic impact of production across New Mexico.
 While historically the uplift zone spending has been low, we have seen a huge shift in FY22, in which \$49.5 million was spent.
-This is a 7.5-fold increase from FY21 and shows the effectiveness of the 5% uplift as well as the success that Las Cruces has shown as a burgeoning market for film production.
+This is a 7.5-fold increase from FY21 and shows the effectiveness of the uplift as well as the success that Las Cruces has shown as a burgeoning market for film production.
+It is expected with the expansion of this uplift from 5% to 10%, that future years will see a significantly higher level of spend statewide.